renejansen-in/BeTeR_Adviseurs/README.md

 ## Description
 The basis of the website is bootstrap, html, css, javascript and php.
 With this I have built a modern and safe website.
 In particular, I like the contact form, which contains personal data that cannot be harvested by crawlers and robots.
 The entrepreneur is therefore not harassed with spam emails.
 Furthermore:

-* Colorful and atmospheric images in slideshows for the themes of wedding, birthday, anniversary, business promotion and theme parties
+* Matching colors with corporate identity
-* Emphasizing the skills of the entrepreneur
+* Emphasizing the entrepreneur's skills, both forming a team and preserving their own identity
-* Integrating the website with the much more actively applied socials, Insta, FB, Pinterest and Tiktok
+* Integrating the website with LinkedIn
 * 100% responsive

 ## Contents